Slamy/Wiki_MiSTer/Configuration-Files.md

 `hdmi_limited=2` Limited Range common DAC variant (16-255)

 ### jammasd_vid, jammasd_pid
-USB vendor ID and product ID for JammaSD adapter.
-Required for keypress-to-joystick translation.
+USB vendor ID and product ID for JammaSD adapter, required for keypress-to-joystick translation.

+Allows a JammaSD joystick to be read as a standard joystick rather than being read as a keyboard.

 `jammasd_vid` Vendor ID